Things to Do at Sabah State Mosque

 Tickets & Pricing

-Free admission for all visitors
+Free admission for all visitors.
+Donations are welcomed but not mandatory

 Best Time to Visit